Azure/template-building-blocks/docs/v1/v1-multi-vm-n-nic-m-storage.md

 _Value_. _Required_.
 The starting index of the value that will be added to the **namePrefix** and **computerNamePrefix** names for the VM.

-> Note that if there are fewer storage accounts created than VMs, the building block distributes the VMs across the storage accounts as evenly as possible.
+> Note that if there are fewer storage accounts created than VMs, the building block template distributes the VMs across the storage accounts as evenly as possible.
 For example, if you create 2 storage accounts, and 6 VMs, 3 VMs will be deployed to each storage account.

 ## Deployment